 Keep in mind that whole fruits and vegetables have more fiber.

 You should eat four servings each day of dairy.
 Examples of a single serving include:

 - A cup of milk or yogurt

 - 1.5 ounces of natural cheese

 - 2 ounces of processed cheese

-You should eat two to three servings each day of protein.
+You should eat three to four servings each day of protein.
 Examples of a single serving include:

 - 2 to 3 ounces of cooked lean meat, poultry, or fish